MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 > [!NOTE]
 > These devices are not Teams certified.
 They have been validated to work with Teams Walkie Talkie.

-### License requirements
+## License requirements

 Walkie Talkie app is included in all paid licenses of Teams in [Office 365 subscriptions](/office365/servicedescriptions/teams-service-description).
 For more information about getting Teams, check out [How do I get access to Microsoft Teams](https://support.office.com/article/fc7f1634-abd3-4f26-a597-9df16e4ca65b)?

-## Further information
+## More information

 - IT admins can maintain control over who is using Walkie Talkie through app policies.
 - If your frontline worker is using mobile data to communicate via Teams, Walkie Talkie will use the same method.
 - Walkie Talkie should work well in low bandwidth situations, or situations where your smartphone is connected and working.
 Walkie Talkie won't work when there's no connectivity at all.

-For further reading on the end-user experience, see:
+To learn more about the end-user experience, see:

 - [Get started with Teams Walkie Talkie](https://support.microsoft.com/office/get-started-with-teams-walkie-talkie-25bdc3d5-bbb2-41b7-89bf-650fae0c8e0c)
 - [Communicate with your team with Walkie Talkie](https://support.microsoft.com/office/communicate-with-your-team-in-walkie-talkie-e4342550-5516-4451-b9ec-93166b60f8a4)